 Set out clothes: shorts, t-shirt, sweatshirt or light jacket (you’ll probably take this off around 7am).
 Slippers / sneakers.
 Most boats will allow you to go barefoot once on board the boat.

 A towel is a good idea.
 Sometimes there’s sea spray.
-Plus, it can make a comfortable seat padding for boat seats that don’t have cushions.
+Plus, it can make for comfortable seat padding on boat seats that don’t have cushions.
 The crew appreciates this too.
 It keeps the sunscreen off seats/cushions.

 Charge your phone/camera.

 Prep the coffee machine so all you have to do is turn it on in the morning.
 Unless you’re on one of our luxury charters, the boats do not supply coffee.

 Set your alarm.
 Set your partner’s alarm.
 Is there a radio alarm clock in your unit?
 Set that too!
 Arrange for the hotel to call you.
 There are no refunds if you oversleep!